-Despite the fact that the Project's location allows the Applicant to provide this bare minimum number of parking spaces, the City Planning Commission approved a variance from Municipal Code section 12.21.A5(c).
+Despite the fact that the Project's location allows the Applicant to provide a bare minimum number of parking spaces, the City Planning Commission approved a variance from Municipal Code section 12.21.A5(c).
 That section disallows the use of compact parking spaces for residential units, unless a standard space is provided for each unit.
-Compact parking spaces are 1 foot narrower in width and 3 feet shorter in length than standard spaces.9 In connection with the variance, the Planning Commission adopted a Condition of Approval allowing approximately 40% of the spaces (209 spaces) to be compact in size.
+Compact parking spaces are 1 foot narrower in width and 3 feet shorter in length than standard spaces.
+In connection with the variance, the Planning Commission adopted Condition of Approval number 10, allowing 67% of the Project's parking spaces (565 spaces) to be compact in size.